konpyutaika/nifikop/site/website/blog/2020-06-30-secured_nifi_cluster_on_gcp_with_external_dns.md

 ### Create OAuth Credentials

-First step is to create the OAuth Credential :
+First step is to create the OAuth Credential:

-- Go to your GCP project, and in the left bar : **APIs & Services > Credentials**
+- Go to your GCP project, and in the left bar: **APIs & Services > Credentials**
-- Click on `CREATE CREDENTIALS : OAuth client ID`
+- Click on `CREATE CREDENTIALS: OAuth client ID`
 - Select `Web Application`
 - Give a name such as `SecuredNifi`.
 - For `Authorised JavaScript origins`, use your own domain.
-I'm using : `https://nifi.orange.trycatchlearn.fr:8443`
+I'm using: `https://nifi.orange.trycatchlearn.fr:8443`
-- For `Authorised redirect URIs` it's your previous URI + `/nifi-api/access/oidc/callback`, for me : `https://nifi.orange.trycatchlearn.fr:8443/nifi-api/access/oidc/callback`
+- For `Authorised redirect URIs` it's your previous URI + `/nifi-api/access/oidc/callback`, for me: `https://nifi.orange.trycatchlearn.fr:8443/nifi-api/access/oidc/callback`

 ![OAuth credentials](/img/blog/2020-06-30-secured_nifi_cluster_on_gcp_with_external_dns/oauth_credentials.png)